Find answers to the most frequently asked questions.

 How can I be sure I will be reimbursed for my event registration fees?

 Once you have registered for an event, and at least one week before your event, you must call the Trust office at 800-225-7620 option 2 then option 5.
 You must also attend and participate in the event.
 After filling out the reimbursement form and turning your registration fee receipt in to your Wellness Coordinator at the event, you can expect your reimbursement check in the mail in about three to four weeks.
+Please note that fees for Virtual Races are not eligible for reimbursement.

 I purchased an event T-shirt or have other expenses associated with the event, will the Trust reimburse this amount as well?